 38. Application of Part

-This Part applies to and in relation to a person (referred to in this Part as the “detainee”) who is in detention under a preventative detention order (referred to in this Part as the “PDO”).
+This Part applies to and in relation to a person (referred to in this Part as the detainee) who is in detention under a preventative detention order (referred to in this Part as the PDO).

 39. Humane treatment of detainee